richardwalkerdev/vaulttester/README.md

 aws ec2 create-key-pair --key-name vaultkey --query 'KeyMaterial' --output text > vaultkey.pem
 ```

-If obtainer from the web console, copy and paste the RSA PRIVATE KEY into a file.
+If obtained from the web console, copy and paste the RSA PRIVATE KEY into a file.
 Either way, apply the correct file permissions to the file:

 ``` bash
 chmod 600 mgmtkey.pem